 - the other third works on an online practice program using devices for skill reinforcement, remediation, or enrichment

-Flipped learning is considered a model of blended learning because it still utilizes technology, even if that use might not necessarily take place in the classroom.
+Flipped learning is considered to be on the most fantastic blended learning models because it still utilizes technology, even if that use might not necessarily take place in the classroom.
 This can be an effective strategy if there isn’t the budget for a 1:1 device program because students can take advantage of devices at home or at another location (like a local library) to receive their instruction digitally.

 This strategy frees up classroom time to work collaboratively to practice students’ new skills.
 They don’t necessarily need devices during this time, but even if they do, only one per group should suffice.

-Computer labs can be a great resource for blended learning when a 1:1 program isn’t an option, especially for students in higher grades who have the skills to be more self-directed.
+Computer labs can be one of the great blended learning models when a 1:1 program isn’t an option, especially for students in higher grades who have the skills to be more self-directed.
 Offering specified computer lab periods during the school day or opening up labs outside of school hours can be a great way to allow students the opportunity to take advantage of online courses or practice programs.
 Students can use this time to fulfill their unique learning needs, whether it is recovering lost credits, extra practice for high-stakes testing, or taking a course that isn’t offered in person at the school.

 Interested in finding out how Edmentum International can partner with your school to provide effective tools for online learning with or without a 1:1 device program?
 Call the team on +44 (0)1572 492576 or message us via WhatsApp on +44 (0)7832 971396.